 - Indoor heated pool

 - Table tennis

-- Outdoor climbing frame
+- Outdoor climbing frame and a wendy house

 - Boutique Hotel